Hard Skills vs. Soft Skills: What’s the Difference?

 What are hard skills?

 Technical skills are the practical know-how you need to complete a specific task.
-For example, a nurse learns how to administer a vaccine, or a graphic designer uses a software program to complete a task.
-They can range from learning a foreign language to using forecasting analysis to predict the stock market.
+For example, a nurse learns how to administer a vaccine or a graphic designer uses a software program to complete a task.
+These skills range from learning a foreign language to forecasting analysis to predict the stock market.

 Hard skills examples